Donald Trump says he didn't fire James Comey over Russia despite video evidence

 "And, in fact, when I decided to just do it I said to myself, I said, 'you know, this Russia thing with Trump and Russia is a made-up story,'" Trump told NBC's Lester Holt.
 "It’s an excuse by the Democrats for having lost an election that they should’ve won.”

+"@realDonaldTrump tweets he didn't fire Comey over the Russia investigation," tweeted Senate Minority Leader Chuck Schumer, D-N.Y.
+"Let's go to the videotape."

-Trump's tweet came a day after news that former Deputy FBI Director Andrew McCabe authored a memo quoting Rosenstein as saying that Trump asked him to refer to the Russia investigation as a reason for recommending Comey's dismissal.
+Trump's claim came a day after news that former deputy FBI director Andrew McCabe authored a memo quoting Rosenstein as saying that Trump asked him to refer to the Russia investigation as a reason for recommending Comey's dismissal.

+More: Exclusive: James Comey strikes back against 'morally unfit' Donald Trump in scathing interview

+Trump and aides also criticized Comey by saying that the FBI director privately told the president he was not the subject of investigation, but would not say that publicly.

-Comey has said he believes he was fired because he rebuffed Trump's request to go easy on a central figure in the Russia probe, former National Security Adviser Michael Flynn.
+Comey, meanwhile, has said he believes he was fired because he rebuffed Trump's request to go easy on a central figure in the Russia probe, former national security adviser Michael Flynn.

-Comey's firing is central to an obstruction of justice investigation being conducted by Special Counsel Robert Mueller, who is also looking into Russian attempts to influence the 2016 election in order to help Trump.
+The FBI director's firing is central to an obstruction of justice investigation being conducted by special counsel Robert Mueller, who is also looking into Russian attempts to influence the 2016 election in order to help Trump.